 Internship Option Abroad*

-After completing 60 credits within the International Psychology program, students may voluntarily decide to engage in an internship to increase marketability post-graduation and/or to engage in cross- collaborative research.
+After completing 60 credits within the International Psychology program, students at our L.A. campus may voluntarily decide to engage in an internship to increase marketability post-graduation and/or to engage in cross- collaborative research.
 Internships can last anywhere between 1 semester to 3 semesters depending on the student’s interests and in-country organizations.

 Apprenticeship at TCSPP*